Chalarangelo/jsiqle/README.md

 MyModel.createRecord({ id: 'jdoe', firstName: 'John', lastName: 'Doe' });
 ```

 Each record definition consists of an object with the appropriate key-value pairs.
-Required fields without a value will be automatically set to the respective field's `defaultValue`.
+Fields without a value will be automatically set to the respective field's `defaultValue` (`null` by default).
 Key-value pairs that do not match a field definition will be stored in the record.
 This can be useful for fields that might be added in later operations (e.g. adding relationships to a populated model).

 #### Updating records